adam-zhu/functional-react-spa-starter/README.md

 ## react-router-redux

 `react-router-redux` is used to handle client side routing.
-It is the redux-integrated version of the popular `react-router` and provides a convenient interface to match URL paths to route Fragments. `react-router-redux` binds the router state to redux by placing a `routerReducer` on the root reducer so that any redux connected component has scope to the current route and history.
+It is the redux-integrated version of the popular `react-router` and provides a convenient interface to match URL paths to route components. `react-router-redux` binds the router state to redux by placing a `routerReducer` on the root reducer so that any redux connected component has scope to the current route and history.
 It also includes a `push` function that navigates to a path by dispatching a redux action.

 ## Sass